olliebakhtiari/pagetpalace/README.md

-# Live implementation tools to develop strategies.
+# Build and deploy live strategies.